the-turing-way/the-turing-way/book/website/collaboration/collaboration.md

 ---
 name: collaboration
 width: 500px
-alt: An iceberg's tip is labelled with the project related technical terms, and a few divers are exploring a huge part of iceberg underwater which are labelled with community oriented collaborative terms
+alt: An iceberg sitting in the sea with the image label above it saying there is more to collaboration than you might think.
+A small part of the iceberg is sticking out of the water and has a few people sitting on it.
+This part of the iceberg is labelled with project related technical terms including the words different teams, common goals, exchange of knowledge and production.
+There are a few divers exploring the much larger part of the iceberg under the water.
+This part of the iceberg is labelled with community oriented collaborative terms including treat each other kindly, build diverse teams, code of conduct, inclusive workspace and explicitly open for contribution.
 ---
 There is more to collaboration than we see. _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
 ```